Grace8512/Advanced-Trivia/README.md

-# Advanced-Trivia
+# Week-5.
+Advanced-Trivia
 https://grace8512.github.io/Advanced-Trivia/

-This is my Trivia Game!
+This Trivia game is using JavaScript for the logic and jQuery to manipulate HTML.